PapenfussLab/DMS_with_Alanine_scan/README.md

-# CDMA
+# Computational DMS with alanine scanning data
-Computational deep mutational scan with Alanine scanning data
+Predict DMS scores with alanine scanning data with a machine learning predictor